If you're looking for Christmas holiday travel ideas, you've come to the right place.

 There's always a Christmas event taking place in Tom Price during the holiday season, whether it's Christmas Caroling or the Tom Price Community Markets (which become Christmas oriented and perfect for gift shopping).

 Visit one of the many local shops and restaurants, or the spectacular Karijini National Park, just an hour drive from the town centre.
-For accommodation, Tom Price Tourist Park can be found at the base of the incredible Jarndrunmunhna (Mt Nameless).
+For accommodation, Tom Price Tourist Park can be found at the base of the incredible Jarndrunmunhna (Mount Nameless).
 Travellers can choose between comfortable budget accommodations or a chalet for the whole family to serve as their home during the holidays.

 6. Kalbarri National Park